nmaguiar/openaf-docs/docs/guides/medium/using-elasticsearch-with-nattrmon.md

 ---
 layout: default
-title: "Medium: Using ElasticSearch with nAttrMon"
+title: Using ElasticSearch with nAttrMon
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Using ElasticSearch with nAttrMon